 What Is the Accounting Cycle?

 The accounting cycle is a multistep process used by businesses to create an accurate record of their financial position, as summarized on their financial statements.
-During the cycle’s various stages, companies will record their financial transactions in a journal, transfer the details into a general ledger, analyze the entries and make sure the books are balanced and error-free before generating financial statements and closing the books for the period.
+During the cycle’s various stages, companies will record their financial transactions in a journal, transfer the details into a general ledger, analyze the entries, and make sure the books are balanced and error-free before generating financial statements and closing the books for the period.

-The amount of time it takes a company to advance through the accounting cycle depends on several factors, including the volume of transactions, whether it uses automated accounting software and the type of financial close.
-A hard close is a thorough approach to closing the books, ensuring that all information is accurate and marking the end of financial activity for an accounting period.
-A soft close is more like a solid estimate, typically used for internal management reporting, not for the public or investor purposes.
+The amount of time it takes a company to advance through the accounting cycle depends on several factors, including the volume of transactions, whether it uses automated accounting software, and the type of financial close.
+A hard close is a thorough approach to closing the books, verifying that all information is accurate and marking the end of financial activity for an accounting period.
+A soft close is more like a solid estimate, typically used for internal management reporting, not for public or investor purposes.
 Ideally, a business will engage in a “continuous close,” spreading the workload across the course of the accounting period, rather than waiting until its end.
 This results in a faster close, regardless of whether the target is a weekly soft close or a hard close at the end of a quarter.

 Key Takeaways